Bridging the Digital Divide When Students Learn From Home

 Give Students Time to Research in Class

-If it’s feasible, consider giving students time to conduct research for their homework while they’re sitting in your classroom.
+If you’re using a blended learning model, consider giving students time to conduct research for their distance learning assignments while they’re sitting in your classroom.
 Allowing students to pull up and print out resources that will help them complete their assignments at home is a great way to reinforce digital research skills while being mindful of the digital divide.

 Getting a head start on homework also helps students start mentally completing their assignments before sitting down to work at home, which offers them the opportunity to ask you questions and may lead to a more successful end result.

-It can be tempting to assign students homework that requires extensive Internet research, video streaming, or downloadable content because you’re trying to make the most of the web.
+It can be tempting to assign students homework or distance learning assignments that require extensive Internet research, video streaming, or downloadable content because you’re trying to make the most of the web.

 But nearly half of students who have only one device also only have mobile phone service, not Wi-Fi.
 So if your underserved student has siblings, there’s a good chance they’re vying for not only device time but their piece of the family’s data plan.

 Other students who live in bandwidth constrained areas may be operating on low-speed broadband Internet, as their local telecom provider has not yet upgraded to fiber.
-As a result, the more you can limit the bandwidth needs of your homework assignments, the easier those assignments will go for your underserved students.
+As a result, the more you can limit the bandwidth needs of your assignments, the easier it will be for your underserved students.
 Opt to include bandwidth-intensive content while your students are in the classroom instead.